Kethnulee-Weerasinghe4/NEWS-Website/README.md

 ## Overview

 NEWS-Website is a frontend-focused web application developed using HTML, CSS, JavaScript, and React.
-It consumes external news APIs to display real-time headlines, supports keyword-based search, and organizes content for easy consumption.
+It consumes external news APIs to display real-time headlines, and organizes content for easy consumption.
 The project emphasizes API integration, component-based architecture, and practical React fundamentals.

 ## Key Features